The magic of up-close music: the joy of chamber music

 Mitsuzo Mori (music writer)

-There is a tense atmosphere among the performers and their expressions of ecstasy.
+There was a tense atmosphere among the performers and their expressions were ecstatic.

 A relaxed and happy face occasionally peeks out.